Skip to content

 4. One or more members within the board of the company have responsibility for sustainability?

-The company's Board of Directors has authorised director Chong-Jen Huang to be the convener of the ESG steering committee.
+The company's Board of Directors has authorised former director Chong-Jen Huang to be the convener of the ESG steering group.

 • N